 Part 1: Learn to Code

 I find that being able to understand basic principles of programming really helps inform creating designs that are implementable.
 If you can anticipate what will be happening in the actual execution, you will end up much closer to being on the same page with your developer from day one.
+Knowing things like this is essential in understanding software engineer majors so you will have a seamless production together.

 If you are going to be working with gridded layouts in iOS, play with UICollectionView and see how it works.
 Learn its limitations.
 If you are designing for the web, understand the frameworks the team is using, learn how and why the DOM is being manipulated.
 The idea here is to build a shared language of communication so the team can more easily come to mutually beneficial decisions.
+Since you are wo0rking on technology fields, information about RobotX is vitally important, visit their website to gather every tip you’ll need.

 Learn what is hard about it.